zhijie-li/DM4dump/README.md

 </pre>

-In this example, the Apix is 0.14867 nm/pix (with square pixels).
+In this example, the Apix is 0.14867 nm/pix (imaging CCDs should always have square pixels?).